Wine & Spirit Education Trust (WSET) seek to assess all students in a way that puts them at no disadvantage or advantage, over other students.

 The Independent Wine Education Guild (IWEG) must identify at the time of a student’s enrolment any special needs which may require a reasonable adjustment at the time of the examination.
-IWEG must submit a Reasonable Adjustment Application Form to WSET at least four weeks before the examination date in the case of WSET qualifications at levels 1-3 and at least eight weeks before the examination date in the case of the WSET Level 4 Diploma.
+IWEG must submit a Reasonable Adjustment Application Form to WSET at least five weeks before the examination date in the case of WSET qualifications at levels 1-3 and at least nine weeks before the examination date in the case of the WSET Level 4 Diploma.
 Supporting documentation will be shared with WSET and handled in accordance with respective data privacy policies.

 The specific arrangements for the examination process itself, or for marking, will be agreed in each case between an IWEG examinations officer and WSET, and will vary according to individual circumstances.
 WSET reserves the right to seek the advice of independent agencies as appropriate in coming to a decision on specific arrangements.
 Please note that IWEG cannot offer reasonable adjustments to any students until this has been agreed with WSET.

 Students and their advisors should be aware that it is not appropriate to make requests for reasonable adjustments where the student’s difficulty directly affects performance in the attributes that are the focus of the assessment.

 IWEG will keep records of all reasonable adjustment applications.